 Equity instruments issued in connection with debt and other equity instruments are required to be evaluated for derivative liability accounting treatment in accordance with Accounting Standards Codification ("ASC") 815, Derivatives and Hedging.
-Unless certain exception criteria are met, the freestanding financial instrument must be recognized as a separate liability and subsequently measured on the balance sheet at fair value in accordance with ASC 820, Fair Value Measurement.
+Unless certain exception criteria are met, the freestanding financial instrument or embedded feature must be recognized as a separate liability and subsequently measured on the balance sheet at fair value in accordance with ASC 820, Fair Value Measurement.

-The Company has evaluated the terms and features of its debt and equity instruments and identified a freestanding equity instrument (the March 2023 Cargill Warrant, as defined below) issued in connection with the Sixth Amendment (as defined below) that did not meet the criteria necessary to qualify for the derivative scope exception.
+The Company has evaluated the terms and features of its debt and equity instruments and identified a freestanding equity instrument (the March 2023 Cargill Warrant) issued in connection with the Sixth Amendment that did not meet the criteria necessary to qualify for the derivative scope exception.
+See Note 6, Debt, and Note 8, Fair Value Measurements, for more information related to the Sixth Amendment and the March 2023 Cargill Warrant, respectively.
 Due to certain provisions that could result in the issuance of additional shares upon settlement, the warrant instrument did not meet the fixed-for-fixed criteria necessary for the instrument to be classified and recorded within equity.
-As a result, the warrant is accounted for at fair value until settled through exercise or expiration and is classified as a derivative liability on the Unaudited Condensed Consolidated Balance Sheet at June 30, 2023.
+As a result, the warrant is accounted for at fair value until settled through exercise or expiration and is classified as a derivative liability in the Unaudited Condensed Consolidated Balance Sheet at September 30, 2023.
 The initial \$25.7 million fair value of the March 2023 Cargill Warrant was recorded as additional debt discount to the Facilities (as defined below) and a derivative liability in the "Warrant Liability" line item of the Unaudited Condensed Consolidated Balance Sheets.
 The change in fair value of the warrant will be remeasured each quarter until the instrument is settled or expires with changes in fair value recorded in "Change in fair value of warrant liability" in the Unaudited Condensed Consolidated Statements of Operations.
 The fair value of the warrant liability is determined using a Black-Scholes-Merton option pricing model.
 See Note 6, Debt, for more information.